Generator/Grub2-themes/README.markdown

 (Images must be in PNG)

 **Can I change the background or color of the theme?**
-Choose an image, converts and resizes to 1024x768 in PNG
+Yes, choose an image, convert and resize to 1024x768 in PNG
 Copy the image to */boot/grub/themes/THEME/*
 Edit */boot/grub/themes/THEME/theme.txt*:
 <code>desktop-image: "background.png" # Theme background image
 desktop-color: "#000000" # Theme color</code>

-**How can I change the logo theme**
+**How can I change the logo theme?**
 Copy your logo image to */boot/grub/themes/THEME/* (must be in PNG)
 Edit */boot/grub/themes/THEME/theme.txt*:
 <code>\+ image {